Xi shakes up China's military by rethinking how to fight and win future wars - ExBulletin

 War is accelerating its evolution towards informational warfare, and intelligent warfare is on the horizon.

-The creation of the Information Support Force, a new branch reporting directly to the Central Military Commission, also highlights the importance of information dominance in modern warfare.
+The creation of the Information Support Force as a new branch reporting directly to the Central Military Commission also highlights the importance of information dominance in modern warfare.

 A comment in the PLA Daily, the official spokesperson of the Chinese military, described networked information technology as the biggest variable in improving combat capability.

-Note: Editor's note: Register for CNN Newsletter Meanwhile in China which explores what you need to know about the country's rise and its impact on the world.